stevebuik/Graphvizforce-Lightning/README.md

 Status: **In Development**.
 We will announce on social media when v1 is ready for user testing.

+It's an alpha version because we finalised the storage format yet.
+This means that diagrams will need to be recreated after an upgrade.
+Despite that, it's still stable and valuable to use in the current state.
+We'll stop with breaking changes in the beta release which will be soon as we are working on the storage format now.

+Currently we are distributing using a *managed* package but will convert to an *unlocked* package as soon as they are available.

 TODO setup Travis CI with build indicator

 ## Features